 - Put the pan over the stove, gently bring the whole mix to a boil over medium-low heat, and make sure to whisk continuously.
 Once all the blend has dissolved and is starting to thicken, take a silicone spatula to scrape the pan’s sides and bottom as it solidifies.

 - Once the butterscotch chip pudding comes to a boil, remove it from the stove and pour it through a fine-mesh strainer.

 - Combine vanilla extract and butter, and mix energetically to incorporate.

 - Pour the old fashioned butterscotch pudding recipe into serving glasses or bowls, and top with whipped cream and toffee bits.

-- Serve warm, or let it set completely in the refrigerator.
+- Serve warm, or let best butterscotch pudding recipe ever set completely in the refrigerator.
 It will be wholly set in a few hours.
-You can store the leftovers in the fridge for up to 4 days.
+You can store the old fashioned pudding recipe leftovers in the fridge for up to 4 days.